 - for goods dispatched on occasion of an auction the auction price

-depending on which amount is the lowest in the individual case, however limited to an amount of up to € 750.00 (for CashService-Parcels limited to the amount of € 2,500.00) per parcel.
+depending on which amount is the lowest in the individual case, however limited to an amount of up to € 750.00 (for CashService parcels limited to the amount of € 2,500.00) per parcel.

-For the product GlobalBusinessParcelandGlobalExpressParcel the liability of GLS shall not follow the clauses 9.1 and 9.2 but follow the provisions of the Montreal Convention.
-Liability is limited to the amount of 19 SDR per kg of the parcel’s gross weight.
-The same shall apply to certain destination countries in the scope of “EuroExpressParcel (see information in the price lists).
+10.3 For the products GlobalBusinessParcel and GlobalExpressParcel the liability of GLS shall follow the provisions of the Montreal Convention.
+Liability is limited to the amount of 22 SDR per kg of the parcel’s gross weight.
+The same shall apply within the scope of the product EuroExpressParcel to certain destination countries marked in the valid price list.